Brian-Lam/College-Personality-Profiler/sample/WUSTL sample.md

 Greek life's not that big here.
 About 1 in 4 of us joined fraternities.

-...
+Very few people care about sports, even though our women's soccer team, men's basketball team, and women's basketball team are the best D3 teams in the Midwest.

+In fact, so few people attend our games, we don't even have it recorded!

-<[ You might be surprised that we don't have a yearbook.
+> You might be surprised that we don't have a yearbook.